"Whatever happened to Gary Cooper: the strong, silent type?"

 Bunny-Ears Lawyer: Despite his obnoxiusness, he's the biggest earner in the Soprano family.

 Disc One Final Boss: In Season 3.
 From the moment he first appears, he creates turmoil among the Soprano Crime Family's ranks by encroaching on other gangsters' territory, engaging in random bursts of violence, and spurring Jackie Aprile Jr. to further acts of delinquency.
 However, after making him a capo in "He Is Risen", Tony brings his recalcitrant behavior to heel and he is largely neutralized as a direct threat to the well-being of Tony's business and family.

 Drugs Are Bad: He blames his coke addiction for his bad behavior.

-Foreshadowing: He is introduced in a scene in which Tony yells at him for unnecessarily setting trucks on fire; Tony eventually kills him for setting another fire (which he may or may not have actually set).
+Foreshadowing: He is introduced in a scene in which Tony yells at him for unnecessarily setting trucks on fire.
+A later fire contributes to his death.

 Hidden Depths: Intellectually, Ralph dwarfs most of his criminal associates However, his obnoxious and unstable personality consistently work to frustrate his ascent within the underworld despite his wide range of talents.